Jack Biggs

 Jack Edward Biggs (21 March 1922 – 8 December 1972) was a speedway rider from Australia.

 Speedway career

 Biggs was a leading speedway rider in the 1950s.
 He reached the final of the Speedway World Championship on four occasions including finishing third in 1951 Individual Speedway World Championship.

-He won four medals at the Australian Championship and he rode in the top tier of British Speedway from 1947 to 1970, riding for various clubs.
+Biggs won four medals at the Australian Championship and he rode in the top tier of British Speedway from 1947 to 1970, riding for various clubs.

 Before the 1951 season, Harringay Racers signed Biggs from Bradford Tudors for £1,000, in a deal that also saw the exchange of Arthur Bush and Alf Viccary.

-He was killed during a track accident on 8 December 1972 at Bendigo's Golden City Speedway.
+Biggs was killed during a track accident on 8 December 1972 at Bendigo's Golden City Speedway.